 Asset class preferences

-Our cycle, value and sentiment investment process points to a broadly neutral view on global equities as of 21st of March, 2019.
+Our cycle, value and sentiment investment decision-making process points at mid-year 2019 to a broadly neutral to slightly underweight view on global equities.

 - High yield credit is expensive and losing cycle support, which is typical late in the cycle, when profit growth slows and there are concerns about defaults.